jakelevi1996/notes/Notes on CUDA.md

 ## Example Cuda progrm

 Below is an example Cuda program, which calculates the square of each element in a vector of doubles.
-This example demonstrates some major, commonly used components, such as defining a Cuda kernel, launching a Cuda kernel, device (GPU) memory allocation, copying memory between the device and the host (CPU), freeing GPU memory, and profiling.
+This example demonstrates some major, commonly used components of Cuda, such as defining a Cuda kernel, launching a Cuda kernel, device (GPU) memory allocation, copying memory between the device and the host (CPU), freeing GPU memory, and profiling.
 If the code is saved in a file called `square_vector.cu`, it can be compiled and run with the command `nvcc square_vector.cu -o square_vector && square_vector`.
 For an input vector size of `N = 10000` on a Jetson Nano dev board this took 0.168 ms vs 0.192 ms for an equivalent program using the CPU, whereas for an input vector size of `N = 100000` this took 0.597 ms on the GPU vs 1.72 ms on the CPU.

 ```c
 #include "stdio.h"